I. Introduction and Context

 (6) Issues of cultural and individual diversity

 Each of the areas of emphasis uses these competencies as the template for evaluating and assessing a Resident’s growth and development over the year of Residency Training.
 All Residents are exposed to supervisory experiences and receive supervision, in individual and group formats.
-Supervisory training is combined for all areas of emphasis in two weekly meetings for all the Residents and staff as well as other trainees (the Psychology Rounds and the Resident’s professional seminar).
-Both meetings are held weekly for one hour and allow the Resident to present clinical and scholarly material at Psychology Rounds and the Professional Seminar.
+Supervisory training is combined for all areas of emphasis in three weekly meetings for all the Residents and staff as well as other trainees (the Psychology Rounds, the Resident’s professional seminar and the weekly advanced case presentation seminar).
+All meetings are held weekly for one hour and allow the Resident to present clinical and scholarly material to their peers and to Consulting Psychology and Psychiatry staff..
 Three professional staff are present at the weekly Residents’ Professional Seminar to mentor and guide the Residents in their goals to acquire the skills and material necessary to meet an advanced level of competency in primary areas of clinical work by the end of the year.
 These staff also guide Residents through their project proposals and the carrying out of their project for the year.
 All of the teaching and clinical staff attend Psychology Rounds on a weekly basis and provide teaching and consultation to the Residents and other trainees.
 Initially all Residents are assessed for having met the core competencies appropriate to the internship level (entry level of competence).
 Goals for the year are identified for each Resident in terms of what they should expect to accomplish to achieve advanced levels of competencies over the training year.
 Reading lists and educational materials specific to each area of emphasis provide additional scholarly introductions to the application of general skills in that area.
 Consultation skills are learned through working with interdisciplinary staff, presenting clinical and scholarly material at case conferences, seminars and professional education seminars.
 The Residents are looked upon by other staff as educators and they have the opportunity to supervise and consult to non psychology staff.
 Residents are expected to present scholarly material as part of their case conferences, citing relevant scholarly and research issues related to empirically informed and guided treatment, best practice models and up to date information on practice standards.

 All Residents receive monthly reports from the Director of Psychology related to management issues at the hospital.
 These issues may be discussed formally and informally in supervision and in Psychology Rounds.
 The Director of Psychology and Training is trained in group methods (and certified by AGPA as Group Therapist) and systems theory, and provides Residents with models to understand and explain the impact that hospital and non hospital systems have on their professional development and care of patients.
 All Residents are expected to demonstrate significant growth in their professional development and maturity as well as advanced knowledge of ethical, legal, diversity and cultural issues present throughout their work as Psychologists.
 They are expected to acquire a body of advanced knowledge regarding the practice standards pertinent to general psychology and to their areas of emphasis.
 We stress a model of lifelong learning, the formation of peer support groups for post Residency learning and support the Residents’ acquisition of new models of learning based on best practice models, empirically informed treatment models and the development of research protocols for studying one’s methods and practices when necessary.
 The diversity curriculum for Residents provides a library of resources, mentoring and focused learning experiences in which cultural and diversity issues are stressed.
 It is expected that these issues are to be discussed in every supervisory experience.